Cloudflare Setup – A Quick Guide

 Privacy Pass is a browser extension developed by the Privacy Pass Team to improve the browsing experience for your visitors.
 Enabling Privacy Pass will reduce the number of CAPTCHAs shown to your visitors.

-Reduce the file size of source code on your website.
+Reduce the file size of the source code on your website.

 NB!
 Purge cache to have your change take effect immediately.